berkes/berkes.github.com/_posts/2018-02-15-making-a-case-for-javascript-mining.markdown

 block-them-all feature in the Brave browser and most adblockers.
 Which I'll explain below.

-First, some background on Brave: Brave has it's own cryptocurrency, BAT, which is a payment system that allows you, the user of Brave, to pay a website or publisher.
+First, some background on Brave: Brave has its own cryptocurrency, BAT, which is a payment system that allows you, the user of Brave, to pay a website or publisher.
 A very nice alternative for ads, so to say.